walaj/svaba/README.md

 SvABA uses a custom implementation of [SGA](https://github.com/jts/sga) (String Graph Assembler) by Jared Simpson, and [BWA-MEM](https://github.com/lh3/bwa) by Heng Li.
 Contigs are assembled for every 25kb window (with some small overlap) for every region in the genome.
 The default is to use only clipped, discordant, unmapped and indel reads, although this can be customized to any set of reads at the command line using [VariantBam][vbam] rules.
 These contigs are then immediately aligned to the reference with BWA-MEM and parsed to identify variants.
-Sequencing reads are likewise realigned to the contigs with BWA-MEM, and variants are scored.
+Sequencing reads are then realigned to the contigs with BWA-MEM, and variants are scored by their read support.

 SvABA is currently configured to provide indel and rearrangement calls (and anything "in between").
 It can jointly call any number of BAM/CRAM/SAM files, and has built-in support for case-control experiments (e.g. tumor/normal, or trios or quads).
 In case/control mode,